Rhotanini

 The Rhotanini is a group (tribe) of planthoppers in the family Derbidae.
 They are found mainly in countries of south-eastern Asia like Malaysia, the Philippines, Indonesia and Papua New Guinea.
 They are characterized by their small size (around 4–5 mm in length), their broad forewings, the vein pattern on their wings, and a simple head structure.
-Around 300 species have been described (as of 2024).
+More than 300 species have been described (as of 2026).
 Like in other derbids, the adults suck the sap of plants while the nymphs live mainly in decaying organic matter.